Common Signs of Rodent Infestations

 Proper Food Storage

 Proper food storage is a key component of rodent prevention.
-Store food in airtight containers made of metal or thick plastic to prevent rodents from accessing it.
+Store food in airtight metal or thick plastic containers to prevent rodents from accessing it.
 Avoid leaving food out overnight, and clean up spills and crumbs promptly.
 Rodents are attracted to easily accessible food sources, so keeping your kitchen and pantry organized and clean can significantly reduce the likelihood of an infestation.

 Waste Management

 Effective waste management practices are essential for preventing rodent infestations.
 To avoid attracting rodents, use trash cans with tight-fitting lids and empty them regularly.
 Store outdoor garbage bins away from the house and ensure they are sealed properly.
 Compost piles should be managed carefully, as they can also attract rodents.
-By minimizing access to waste, you can make your property less appealing to rodents.
+Minimizing access to waste can make your property less appealing to rodents.

 Landscaping and Outdoor Maintenance